dafacto/startwithbitcoin/_reasons/03_what_is_special.md

 - **Portability.** Traveling with $1 million dollars of bitcoin on your phone is just as easy as traveling with $15 of bitcoin.
 The same can't be said about sacks of US dollars or heavy bars of gold.
 - **Divisibility.** A single bitcoin can be divided into units of 100 million!
 If a single bitcoin was worth $1 million, you could still send somebody one cent of value in bitcoin.
 - **Impossible to counterfeit.** It is mathematically impossible to counterfeit a bitcoin.
 When your wallet confirms that you have received some bitcoin, you can be sure you've received that bitcoin.
 - **Sovereign.** Most important of all — nobody in the world owns or controls Bitcoin.
 It is a technology that exists on the internet, just like email.
-You don't have to ask anybody's permission to own and use Bitcoin, and nobody can stop you.
+You don't have to ask permission to own and use Bitcoin, and nobody can stop you.
 A bank can freeze your dollars, but nobody can freeze your bitcoin!

 Let's look at the question everybody has, [what's bitcoin worth? →](/what-is-bitcoin-worth.html)